nonlocal/psds01.github.io/index.md

 Hello and welcome to my blog!

 Here we will talk about everything in machine learning under the sun:
-  1. theory
+  1. Theory
   2. implementations
-  3. practical applications
+  3. Practical applications
+  4. Conclusions
+  5. Tips and tricks of ML